Evaluating Similitude and Robustness of Deep Image Denoising Models via Adversarial Attack: Discussion

 Adversarial perturbation is actually a noise which can be directly applying to the clean image instead of applying to Gaussian noise images as what we did in this work.
 However, adversarial perturbation applied to the clean image follows different distribution instead of Gaussian and results less adversarial effect.

 To maintain a similar noise standard deviation, the parameter setting of 10 iterations and $\varepsilon=0.157$ was used for generating the adversarial samples on the clean image.
 The parameter setting of 5 iterations and $\varepsilon=0.012$ was used for generating the adversarial samples on the Gaussian noise image.
-As can be seen from Fig. 12, generating adversarial attack on the clean image shows little adversarial effect with tiny PSNR drop in the denoising result, although there is more artifacts.
+As can be seen from Fig. \ref{f:cleanvsnoise}, generating adversarial attack on the clean image shows little adversarial effect with tiny PSNR drop in the denoising result, although there is more artifacts.
 Generating adversarial samples on noise image has obvious adversarial effect.
 The denoised image has texture change and new artifacts, meanwhile the denoising result PSNR decreases significantly.
 Thus, in this work, the adversarial perturbation is applied on the Gaussian noise images.
 From another aspect, the adversarial perturbation is an attack for the Gaussian noise instead of the image content, which is consistent with the phenomena that robustness is image content invariant.

-In summary, the image denoising network do not have adversarial in the case that the input clean image generates adversarial instances.
+In summary, the image denoising network do not have adversarial phenomenon in the case that generating adversarial instances on the clean image.
 We conjecture that similar to the classification boundary of image classification task, image denoising also has a denoising space, and the outide of the space is the part of the network that is difficult to denoise.
 Therefore, in this paper, we use the noise map with Gaussian noise added to the input to generate the adversarial samples.